lotusnprod/lotus-manuscript/manuscript.md

 The parameters of the automatic filtering are available as a function ([filter_dirty.R](https://github.com/lotusnprod/lotus-processor/blob/main/src/r/filter_dirty.R)) and are further described in the related [methods section](#data-validation).
 The automatic filtering was then applied to all entries.
 To confirm the efficacy of the filtering process, a new subset of 100 diverse, automatically curated and automatically validated entries was manually checked, yielding a rate of 97% of true positives.
-The detailed results of the two manual validation steps are reported in Supporting Information [SI-2](#si-2-summary-of-the-validation-statistics).
+The detailed results of the two manual validation steps are reported in Supporting Information [Appendix 2](#appendix-2-summary-of-the-validation-statistics).
 The resulting data is also available in the dataset shared at [https://doi.org/10.5281/zenodo.5794106](https://doi.org/10.5281/zenodo.5794106) [@doi:10.5281/zenodo.5794106].
 Table @tbl:examples shows an example of a referenced structure-organism pair before and after curation.
 This process resolved the structure to an InChIKey, the organism to a valid taxonomic name and the reference to a DOI, thereby completing the establishment of the essential referenced structure-organism pair.